-As important as voter demographics are the economic, cultural, and communications changes that rapidly are bringing down longstanding barriers between nations.
+As important as voter demographics are, it is economic, cultural and communications changes which are rapidly bringing down longstanding barriers between nations.

 Globalism, with its free movement of ideas and peoples, is as inevitable in the 21st Century as industrialization was in the 1800s.
 Those who oppose it are modern Luddites, vainly lashing out at immigrants as a symbol of larger forces beyond their control.

-Let AILA join with other pro-immigrant organizations in a coalition to preserve a free, dynamic, growing, meritocracy — the type of society the Founding Fathers truly envisioned.
+Let AILA join with other pro-immigrant organizations in a coalition to preserve a free, dynamic and growing, meritocracy — the type of society the Founding Fathers truly envisioned.